maalsolami/maalsolami.github.io/content/VRT/Formatting/Math.md

 Math is rendered using [Mathjax](http://docs.mathjax.org/en/latest/basic/mathjax.html).
 You can check which packages are supported in Mathjax [here](http://docs.mathjax.org/en/latest/input/tex/extensions/index.html).

->[!WARNING] Quartz Issue
+>[!WARNING] Rendering Issue
->Due to limitations in the [underlying parsing library](https://github.com/remarkjs/remark-math), block math in Quartz requires the \$\$ delimiters to be on newlines like above.
+>Due to limitations in the some [underlying parsing library](https://github.com/remarkjs/remark-math), block math may requires the \$\$ delimiters to be on newlines.

+For more information about the syntax, refer to [MathJax basic tutorial and quick reference](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).

+For a list of supported MathJax packages, refer to [The TeX/LaTeX Extension List](http://docs.mathjax.org/en/latest/input/tex/extensions/index.html).